denisdumitras/BDC_Labs/Laboratory_Work_N4/Report.md

 ![](https://github.com/gzaharia/BDC_Labs/blob/master/Laboratory_Work_N4/Screens/Ex.24.PNG)

 ### Observation:
- - I have solved more than 3 tasks in order to better understanding how to write queries
+ - I have solved more than 3 tasks in order to better understanding how to write queries.
+(24 queries)

 ### Conclusion:
    In this laboratory work I obtained skills operatig with queries(T-SQL language).
 In this database I had some tables which are linked between them with